 Mobility is another category where the Ferrosi shows its value and grabs an impressive score.
 With stretchy fabric and a generous fit, this is a great layer for getting your move on.
 Some climbers and backpack-wearers don't like their jackets to be baggy at all, preferring a slimmer cut and fitted design for under-harness/pack strap neatness.
 But if you like a little extra room for layering underneath, the Ferrosi may be ideal.
 The hood is ever-so-slightly restrictive with a helmet on, but not bad.

 This is a feature-rich softshell, especially for the price!
 The Ferrosi has a list of great features that make it very well-suited to outdoor adventuring.
-It's stretchy, breathable, quick drying, lightweight, decently weather protective, helmet-compatible, and offers UPF 50+ sun protection.
+It's stretchy, breathable, quick-drying, lightweight, decently weather-protective, helmet-compatible, and offers UPF 50+ sun protection.
 The shoulders and forearms are reinforced with abrasion-resistant Cordura.
 The thumb loops don't chafe, and they overlap to keep cold air out.
-The hem is drawcord adjustable, there's a key clip, and — our favorite — a pocket that doubles as a stuff sack ready to be clipped onto a harness.
+The hem is drawcord-adjustable, there's a key clip, and — our favorite — a pocket that doubles as a stuff sack ready to be clipped onto a harness.
 Style-wise this is on the sporty side with a baggier fit, but it's durable and comes in fun colors.
 The only thing that lessens its score in this category is the fact that it's not overly weather protective.

-This jacket is a great value for what you get.
+This jacket is a great value for what you get, best for anyone who wants a durable jacket they can thrash without spending a fortune.
 If you need something simple, lightweight, breathable, stretchy, and well-featured, then look no further.

-Solid, consistent performance meet an outstanding price point with the Ferrosi Hooded.
+Solid, consistent performance meets an outstanding price point with the Ferrosi Hooded.
 This is a fun jacket with good features that is protective from sun, wind, and sprinkles while breathing and moving with ease.
 It's light and packs down small and has great versatility for what it is — all at a very fair price.